 Cru Beaujolais (rhymes with True Beaujolais) winemaking uses traditional techniques, which includes aging the wine in oak.
 Some wineries outside the Cru areas make wine this way as well, but no Beaujolais Nouveau is made in the 10 Cru.

-fruit roll-up quality.
+These aged Beaujolais wines also have bright cherry and raspberry flavors, but without the fruit roll-up quality.
 There is also a hint of spice on the finish, and you'll notice that Cru Beaujolais makes your mouth water more than Beaujolais Nouveau does.
 That's because this wine has more acid, which both helps the wine age and helps it pair well with food.

 Cru Beaujolais is a wonderful thing to behold in your glass.
 Each Cru has its own unique qualities.
 Bottles will start about $20, but there are some deals to be had.